DEALTALK-Vivendi scouting for ideas in 'no taboos' era

 Meanwhile, the company is in a period of introspection.

-Among the options are unloading pay-TV unit Canal+ by reviving a public listing begun last year by minority shareholder Lagardere (LAGA.PA), or selling the 60 percent stake in World of Warcraft maker Activision, worth 7 billion euros.
+Among the options are unloading pay-TV unit Canal+ by reviving a public listing begun last year by minority shareholder Lagardere, or selling the 60 percent stake in World of Warcraft maker Activision, worth 7 billion euros.

 Such moves would raise cash to pay down debt or reward shareholders with a special dividend or buyback, banking sources said, but they would not likely change investors' view that Vivendi has limited growth prospects.